 John Scott Builds His Daughter a Theatre

-This is a 3D simulation based on Richard Horwood's Map of London.
-Completed in 1799, publication dates from 1792 to 1799.
+This map segment is redrawn from Richard Horwood's Map of London, completed in 1799; publication dates from 1792 to 1799.

 An interesting sidelight to this map is the name "Bullen Court."
 On later maps, "Bull Inn Court" appears.

 1862: 56 years after the Sans Pareil was built